vikraman/2DTypes/Pi+/Coxeter/README.md

     - The termination checker is not happy, because we simply say "do the reduction as long as it's possible" (the same technique as in the standard proof in β-reduction of λ-calculus)
     - But the algorithm does terminate - the reduction relation always reduces lexicographical order, and it's a well-ordering of words, so eventually we get to normal form.
     - The proof has to be modified to make Agda happy.

+Coxeter equivalence:
+  - `MCoxeter.agda`
+    - The definition of Modified Coxter relation - this is just the commutative closure of ReductionRel (the rules of ReductionRel are directed).
+    - The end goal is to prove that this is equivalent to usual Coxeter presentation of S_n.
+  - `MCoxterS.agda`
+    - A helper relation, half-step between MCoxter and the real Coxter.
+    - Probably could do without it, but I had some troubles with termination checker, so that's why I hacked it that way.
+  - `Coxter.agda`
+    - The definition of the standard Coxeter presentation of S_n
+    - The proof that the MCoxter implies Coxter (`mcoxter->coxter`) is straigforward - after all, MCoxter rules are less powerful than their Coxter counterparts, because they are directed (`long` is more powerful than `braid`, but it can be very easily implemented in terms of `braid` and `swap`)
+    - The other direction is more difficult - essentially, we want to prove that the if the relation is symmetric, then the generators of the relation can be made symmetric and the relation does not change.
+This requires `diamond`.

+Lehmer equivalence:
+  - `Lehmer.agda`
+    - Defines the Lehmer code and the operation `immersion` that turns a Lehmer code into a sequence of transpositions.
+    - The final result of this section is `final≅-Lehmer` - showing that immersions of Lehmer codes are normal forms wrt to ReductionRel (i.e. they can't be reduced any further).
+    - The proof is conceptually easy (case analysis) and goes by induction